umishrak/FPS_Blueprint/README.md

 The Gun Used in this project is a proprietry of "SideArm Studios" that has been used in the project by Gamedev.tv.
 To use this Gun you would need to buy the license from them from the UE Marketplace.

+Known Issues:
+a) Warmup period timer not ticking
+b) Level Ligthning not building - cause the level to go dark